 3 tablespoons sumac

-Thinly slice onion, sprinkle with sumac and massage for 30 seconds.
+Thinly slice onion, sprinkle with sumac and salt, and massage for 30 seconds.